danielquinn/django-crocodile/README.md

 Everything outside of the aggregation block is left alone.

+## Setup & installation

+To install it into your project, just use `pip`:

+    pip install git+git://github.com/danielquinn/django-crocodile.git

+Once you've got it, you'll need to add it to your `INSTALLED_APPS` in your `settings.py` file.
+Note as crocodile won't automatically run when `DEBUG` is set to `True`, you can force it to run by setting `ENABLE_AGGREGATION = True` in your `settings.py` file.

+That's it, now go about wrapping your markup and see what happens!

 ## TODO

 * Medium-aware CSS is still sketchy.
 Basically it currently grabs all CSS files that aren't set to `media="print"` and dumps them into the aggregated `.css` file.
 If you have a printable .css file, it's best to keep it out of your aggregation block for this reason.